Context Engineering

 session.resize()

-Tool specs are part of the model context.
-Agently can inject tool definitions and call them when needed.
+Tool specs are also part of context.
+Agently can inject normalized tool descriptions and orchestrate tool use on demand.

 from agently import Agently